Chaseabout Raid: Moray in England

-The rebels crossed the border at Carlisle, then made their way to Newcastle upon Tyne.
+Most of the rebels including Moray and Châtellerault crossed the border at Carlisle, then made their way to Newcastle upon Tyne, but the Earl of Argyll stayed in Scotland in his western lands.
 Moray decided to go to London, and got as far as Royston in Hertfordshire, until he received a letter from Elizabeth I of England to stop as he was not invited and a rebel against his own queen.
 He was then brought to Westminster on 23 October 1565 to explain himself to Elizabeth and the French ambassadors.
+Mary sent her account of the rebellion and Moray's role to the French ambassador in London, Paul de Foix.

 Moray had hoped his pregnant wife Agnes Keith would join him in England, sailing in Charles Wilson's ship.
 She stayed in St Andrews, and had their eldest daughter, Elizabeth, later Countess of Moray.

+It was said that Mary and Darnley's relationship decayed after the Chaseabout Raid, or "Journey of Dumfreis".
+Darnley became jealous of David Rizzio who had a role in brokering pardons for the rebels, including Moray.

 Elizabeth told Moray that "itt were no Prince's part to think well of your doinges, ... and, she wolde putt allso her helping hande too make them to understand the dutye which the subject owght to bear towarddes the Prynce."
 Moray declared he had not intended anything to the danger of Mary's person.

 Moray stayed in England at Newcastle over the winter and returned to Scotland on 10 March 1566.
 Mary had summoned him for trial, and David Rizzio had just been murdered.
 Moray was reconciled with Mary and back on the Scottish Privy Council by 29 April 1566.